ReverbFX: A Dataset of Room Impulse Responses Derived from Reverb Effect Plugins for Singing Voice Dereverberation: SingingReverbFX Benchmark

 To prepare data for training, validation, and the test, we partition the \emph{ReverbFX} dataset using stratified sampling based on RT60 bins, ensuring that each subset is representative of the overall distribution of reverberation times.
 The data is split into training, validation, and test sets with a ratio of 1446:200:200.
 The vocal training set includes all recordings except those set aside for validation and testing.
 For validation, we select 980 gender-balanced files from the OpenSinger dataset.
 The entire NHSS dataset is used exclusively for testing.

 For every split, each vocal recording is paired with a randomly selected \ac{RIR} from the corresponding subset.
 To ensure compatibility for convolution, vocal files are first resampled to 48~kHz.
-Each \ac{RIR} is truncated at its maximum index to remove trailing silence or noise, then normalized, converted to mono, and convolved with the vocal signal.
+Each \ac{RIR} is truncated at its maximum index to remove trailing silence or noise, then normalized, converted to mono by taking the left channel, and convolved with the vocal signal.

 After convolution, we apply dry/wet mixing, a standard parameter in digital reverb plugins, which defines the balance between the original (dry) and reverberated (wet) vocals.
 At each iteration, the mixing ratio $\alpha$ is randomly sampled from a uniform distribution $\alpha \in [0.1,1]$, resulting in